 OHFA will accept Exception Requests as outlined in the most recently-published Underwriting Guidelines, most recently-published Design and Architectural Standards, and those outlined specifically in these Guidelines.
-Applicants must submit Programmatic Exception Requests with the Pre-Application as outlined in the Program Calendar.
-Underwriting and Design Exception Requests are submitted with the Final Application.
-Each individual Exception Requests must be submitted on its own Exception Request Form, which will be made available with other application materials in accordance with the Program Calendar.
+Applicants must submit all Exception Requests with the Final Application.
+Each individual Exception Requests must be submitted on its own Exception Request Form.